Klondike (solitaire): Gambling variant

 In some casinos, Klondike is turned into a gambling game, by playing with the rule of dealing cards one at a time and going through the stock once.
 For example, a player would pay $50 to play, and the house would pay $5 for each card played to the foundations.
 This form of Klondike is sometimes called Las Vegas Solitaire.

 Joker Solitaire

 Joker Solitaire is a variant of Klondike created by Joli Quentin Kansil which adds two jokers that serve as limited wild cards.
-This adds more skill because players are required to make many calculated decisions.

 Double Solitaire

-Klondike has been turned into a two player game under the name Double Solitaire.
-Players have their own packs and may not play to each other's tableaus, but share their foundations.
+Klondike has been turned into a two-player game under the name Double Solitaire.
+Players have their own packs and may not play to each other's tableaus but share their foundations.
 Players take turns until they are unable to play a card from their talons.
 The first player to play all 52 cards is the winner.
 Informally, "Double" Solitaire can be played as a party game with more than 2 players.